 AUDIT.2.
 Enterprise audit & accountability

 AUDIT.1 (v0.9) is the local posture scan — "is this install hardened?".
-AUDIT.2 is the orthogonal axis a CTO asks about — "can I prove who did what, and can the trail be trusted?". alpi already records a lot (session transcripts, the run ledger, the approval log, the cost ledger, ALP peer-attributed calls — see SECURITY.md → Audit trail & accountability), but it is personal-grade: local, mutable, and unattributed on the host plane.
-AUDIT.2 is the set of changes that make it fleet-grade, in rough priority order:
+AUDIT.2 is the orthogonal axis a CTO asks about — "can I prove who did what, and can the trail be trusted?". alpi already records a lot (session transcripts, the run ledger, the approval log, the cost ledger, ALP peer-attributed calls — see SECURITY.md → Audit trail & accountability). v0.12.12 adds a bounded device-attributed trail at the host-RPC boundary, but direct CLI/setup mutations are not yet covered and the files remain local and mutable.
+AUDIT.2 is therefore partial.
+Remaining work, in rough priority order:

-token_id(and its role) into every host RPC handler and stamp it onto the run ledger, approval log, and config-mutation events.
-Today the token is checked at dispatch and then dropped — a privileged change cannot be tied to a device or human.
-Highest value, smallest change; no redesign needed. - Append-only / external audit sink.
+alpi setupchanges without double-recording the host-RPC paths. - Append-only / external audit sink.
 Mirror sessions, runs, approvals, and config mutations to a tamper-evident destination (syslog/SIEM, or S3 with object-lock / a WORM path), optionally with per-record signing or a hash chain so local edits are detectable.
 Closes the "logs are locally mutable" gap.

 - LLM-egress logging + provider policy.
 Record what leaves to each model provider (at least prompt/message/tool-output sizes and a content hash, optionally full payloads), and a policy knob to restrict a profile to approved or on-prem (Ollama) providers.
 The compliance gap that matters for regulated data.